shmuelhanoch/aoc2018/README.md

-# Advent of Code 2018 Solutions
+# Advent of Code 2018

+My solutions to AOC 2018, written in Haskell.